sharils/awesome/README.md

 1. [generator-awesome-list](https://github.com/dar5hak/generator-awesome-list "GitHub - dar5hak/generator-awesome-list: Yeoman generator for GitHub awesome lists") - This list uses `npx --package yo --package generator-awesome-list yo awesome-list` to generate the boilerplate.

+## Gesture

+1. [Asia finger-counting](https://en.wikipedia.org/wiki/Finger-counting#Western_world "Finger-counting - Wikipedia") - There is a 12 based finger counting method in Asia, it's commonly seen and used by traditional fortune tellers in TV programme.
+1. [Chinese number gestures](https://en.wikipedia.org/wiki/Chinese_number_gestures#Gallery "Chinese number gestures - Wikipedia") - From 1 to 5, Chinese number are the same as America and UK; the difference lies in 7 to 9; 7 and 8 in North China is different from South China and Taiwan; 9 in Taiwan is different from China.
+1. [finger-counting](https://en.wikipedia.org/wiki/Finger-counting#Western_world "Finger-counting - Wikipedia") - America and UK start counting with index finger; continential European start counting with thumbnail.

 ## Git

 1. [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/ "A successful Git branching model » nvie.com") - Most adopted industrial git workflow.
 Don't confuse this with the _gitworkflows_ comes with git.
 When people talk about git flow, it's usually this one.